HilscherAutomation/netPI-nodered/README.md

 The project complies with the scripting based [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build the image output file.
 Using this method is a precondition for an [automated](https://docs.docker.com/docker-hub/builds/) web based build process on DockerHub platform.

-DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry systems.
+DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry pi systems.
 This is why the Dockerfile includes the [balena.io](https://balena.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/) steps.

 #### License